Furnished Holiday Lets

 As a trading business, an interest in FHL may qualify for Business Property Relief (BPR) and as such will not be chargeable to inheritance tax on the death of the owner, or life time transfer of the interest.

 To qualify for BPR, FHL’s need to show that they are providing substantial additional services over and above the normal active management of the property necessary to maintain or enhance the capital value or to obtain a regular income from its letting.

 There have been various cases before the courts relating to whether a business qualifies for BPR.

 Gains accruing on the sale of residential property ordinarily attract Capital Gains Tax at up to 28%.
-However, the disposal of a qualifying FHL will qualify as business asset for the purposes of Entrepreneur’s Relief (ER).
-This means that the level of CGT payable can potentially be reduced from 28% to 10%.
-Please note that there are a number of conditions that need to be met to qualify for Entrepreneurs relief which also need to be satisfied.
+However, the disposal of a FHL may qualify as a business asset for Entrepreneur’s Relief (ER).
+So this means that the level of CGT payable may be reduced from 28% to 10%.
+However, please note that there are a number of conditions that need to be satisfied to qualify for Entrepreneurs relief .

-Turning your property into a FHL is not a small task, generally FHL’s require more input from the landlord due to the short term nature of the lets and are therefore not suitable is you are looking for a passive investment.
+Turning your property portfolio into FHL’s is not a small task, generally speaking FHL’s require more input from the landlord due to the short term nature of the lets and are therefore not suitable if you are only looking for a passive investment.

-However due to the benefits tax benefits available it is well worth considering whether it is worthwhile changing the nature of the nature or if in deed the business already qualifies.
+In conclusion, due to the benefits tax benefits available it is worth considering whether any significant benefit can be gained by changing the nature of the business.